 Employees who feel part of a team are proud to be associated with the company and feel like they have a voice and purpose in the organization.
 These people are more motivated than others and thus share a common goal with the mission of the business.

 In order to increase employee engagement in a hospitality setting:

-- Align individual goals with company goals; let them know their specific goal helps the company meet its goals, which will give employees a sense of achievement.
+Align individual goals with company goals; letting them know their specific goal helps the company meet its goals, which will give employees a sense of achievement.

 As a customer service-centered industry, businesses in hospitality need to focus on employee engagement in order to be successful.
 Engagement allows companies to flourish by putting employees first, which will in turn benefit by giving customers the best service possible.

 Check out our recognition and rewards platform which provides organizations of all sizes with simple, customizable solutions to engage and inspire employees to perform their best.